 While reviewing NIH funding for research into chronic long term pain, this grant was the only funded research found which attempts to evaluate the impact of the 2016 CDC Guidelines for Chronic Pain.

 There is a growing consensus in the U.S. that these guidelines have been too rapidly adopted by state medical boards, hospitals and clinics.
 Leading to unintended adverse events, i.e. forced tapering, forced abrupt termination leading to both suffering and suicide in chronic long term pain patients.
-Concerns have also been raised with regards to inappropriate limitations placed on the treatment of acute pain for injuries and elective surgical procedures.
+Concerns have also been raised regarding inappropriate limitations placed on the treatment of acute pain for injuries and elective surgical procedures.

-This review of the guidelines also underscores the need and reason why, medical research must be peer reviewed by other experts, to ensure government policy is based on rational conclusions which do not adversely impact target populations with inappropriate regulations.
+This review of the guidelines also underscores the need and reason why, medical research must be peer-reviewed by other experts, to ensure government policy is based on rational conclusions which do not adversely impact target populations with inappropriate regulations.